jeansom/RUNA/RUNBTaggingEfficiencyScaleFactors/test/ImplementBTagSF/README.md

    ./createCrabJobs.py -w CRAB_Jobs -d datasetList.txt -c ImplementBtaggingSF_cfg.py -t crab_template.py

    B) After the CRAB jobs have been created, enter the CRAB_Jobs/cfg_files directory.
-Open the CRAB cfg file, crabConfig.py, and edit it to fit your analysis
+Open the CRAB cfg file and edit it to fit your analysis
       1. If you are running over an Ntuple:
             Open the file CMSSW_cfg.py and change the value of the variable isMiniAOD on line 28 to 1